Édouard Mendy: International career

-Mendy represented Senegal at the 2022 FIFA World Cup as the nation reached the round of 16 for the first time since its debut in 2002.
+Mendy represented Senegal at the 2022 FIFA World Cup, as the nation reached the round of 16 for the first time since its debut in 2002.
 He started every match including Senegal's final defeat to England.

-In December 2023, Mendy was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.
-Mendy started every match as Senegal reached the round of 16.
+In December 2023, he was named in the squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast, starting every match as Senegal reached the round of 16.

+In December 2025, Mendy was called up for the 2025 Africa Cup of Nations.
+He played every minute for Senegal as they again reached the final; in the title decider against hosts Morocco; Mendy saved Brahim Díaz's controversially-awarded panenka penalty in the final moments of regulation time, before denying speculations after the match that the penalty had been missed intentionally.
+Although Senegal won the match 1–0 after extra time, the title was later awarded to Morocco after Senegal was deemed to have forfeited the final by leaving the pitch in protest of Morocco's penalty.

+On 2 June 2026, Mendy was selected by Senegal coach Pape Thiaw in the 26-man squad for the 2026 FIFA World Cup.
+In Senegal's second match against Norway on 22 June, Mendy was substituted in the second half after suffering a knee injury, and failed to make another appearance at the tournament.

+On 13 September 2026, Mendy announced his retirement from the Senegal national team via social media.

 Style of play

 Mendy has been described as a physically dominant goalkeeper who exerts a strong influence in the defensive third.
 In the 2019–20 season with Rennes, Mendy recorded a 75.3% save success rate, the highest in Ligue 1, averaging 2.5 saves per game.
 In the same season, Mendy completed 51.4% of his passes over 40 yards, the same as Ederson, who is highly regarded for his kicking ability.
 Mendy is an aerially assertive goalkeeper, frequently coming off his line to claim crosses.
 He is also very vocal, often organizing his defenders' positioning.
 Upon his arrival at Chelsea, former manager Frank Lampard praised his positive attitude and work ethic.

 He was appointed a Grand Officer of the National Order of the Lion by President of Senegal Macky Sall following the nation's victory at the 2021 Africa Cup of Nations.